Master of Business Analytics

 All applicants must provide the following with their application:

-• a statement demonstrating the relevance of your work experience to the course
+- an expression of interest demonstrating the relevance of their work experience and career aspirations to the course

 The University aims to provide students with as much credit as possible for approved prior study or informal learning which exceeds the normal entrance requirements for the course and is within the constraints of the course regulations.
 Students are required to complete a minimum of one-third of the course at Deakin University, or four credit points, whichever is the greater.
 In the case of certificates, including graduate certificates, a minimum of two credit points within the course must be completed at Deakin.